Opinion | Be prepared to say goodbye to movie theaters

 Now that studios are announcing yet more delays for major franchise films such as “Black Widow” and “Wonder Woman 1984,” it looks as if both these theories were wrong.
 Instead, studios are going to hit pause and hope that when this cruel pandemic is over they can go back to business as usual.

 That was probably their only remaining option.
-“Tenet” deeply underperformed in the United States, and while it did better in the foreign countries where it played, it looks increasingly unlikely to hit the minimum $400 million in global box office it would need to earn back its investment.
+“Tenet” deeply underperformed in the United States, and though it did better in the foreign countries where it played, it looks increasingly unlikely to hit the minimum $400 million in global box office it would need to earn back its investment.
 With the U.S. epidemic still grinding on, who wants to gamble a $200 million-plus investment on having better luck than Christopher Nolan?

 As for video-on-demand, while Disney has been cagey with numbers, it seems reasonable to infer that if “Mulan” had made anything approaching traditional blockbuster profits, it would be pushing other movies out on streaming, rather than moving “Black Widow” back to May 2021 and the rest of the Marvel comics slate sometime after.